Meghan Markle And Prince Harry Make First Official Appearance As A Couple

 “We were very quietly dating for about six months before it became news, and I was working during that whole time, and the only thing that changed was people’s perception.
 Nothing about me changed.
 I’m still the same person that I am, and I’ve never defined myself by my relationship.”

 The Invictus Games is a special competition for injured, wounded, and sick servicemen and women, in a similar fashion to the paralympic games.
 This is the event’s third year, as it first started back in 2014 in London.
-Since then, they have also been held in Orlando, Florida in 2016, and are set to be held in Sydney, Australia in 2018.
+Since then, they have also been held in Orlando, Florida, in 2016, and are set to be held in Sydney, Australia, in 2018.

 For this edition of the games, Prince Harry gave an empowering opening speech.